Naeem-605/codealpha_task1_Car-Price-Prediction/README.md

 # codealpha_task1_Car-Price-Prediction
-This project implements a Car Price Prediction System using machine learning techniques.
-The system is designed to predict the selling price of cars based on various features, helping users, dealers, and businesses make informed decisions.The primary goal is  develop a reliable and accurate machine learning model  can predict car prices efficiently
+The Car Price Prediction System is a machine learning project designed to predict the selling price of cars based on features like year, present price, kilometers driven, fuel type, seller type, transmission, and previous owners.
+The project involves data preprocessing, feature engineering, model training, and evaluation to provide accurate price predictions for new car inputs.

+Work Done:

+Collected and explored car dataset.

+Created new feature Car_Age from year of manufacture.

+Handled categorical features using one-hot encoding (Fuel_Type, Seller_Type, Transmission).

+Split data into training and testing sets.

+Trained Random Forest Regressor for price prediction.

+Evaluated model using R² Score, MAE, and RMSE.

+Saved trained model using joblib for real-time predictions.

+Built a pipeline to input new car data and predict selling price instantly.

+This project demonstrates practical use of machine learning for real-world price estimation, showcasing skills in Python, Pandas, Scikit-learn, and model deployment.